ServanKorkmaz/restaurant-website/replit.md

-✓ Removed Facebook and Instagram social media links (restaurant doesn't use them) ✓ Kept only TripAdvisor link in footer social media section ✓ Updated email address to "post@nawaratthaimat.no" across all pages and admin system
+✓ Removed Facebook and Instagram social media links (restaurant doesn't use them) ✓ Kept only TripAdvisor link in footer social media section ✓ Updated email address to "post@nawaratthaimat.no" across all pages and admin system ✓ Corrected phone number to +47 61 17 77 71 in footer and admin system